" alt="">

 • If you have a medical negligence case

-• How your Cauda equina diagnosis and treatment was mishandled
+• How your Cauda Equina diagnosis and treatment were mishandled

-• The amount of compensation you could be entitled to
+• The amount of cauda equina syndrome compensation you could be entitled to

 • What compensation can help you with for the future